Racial Vilification and Section 18C

 Attempts to change 18C

-During 2017, backbenchers pushed for the Section 18C to be repealed, arguing that the provision was too broad and undermined the right to free speech.
-The government wanted to change the words ‘offend, insult, or humiliate’ to ‘harass’.
-It also wanted to introduce a test requiring the act to breach the standards of ‘a reasonable member of the Australian community’.
-Supporters of the changes argued that people should not have the right not to be offended or insulted and that other liberal democracies do not have laws against hate speech as stringent as this one.
-Opponents of the changes said they were unnecessary and would cause uncertainty about the operation of Section 18C.
+During 2017, there was a push for section 18C to be repealed, with critics of the provision arguing that it was too broad and undermined the right to free speech.
+The government proposed to change the words ‘offend, insult, or humiliate’ to ‘harass’ and to introduce a test requiring the act to breach the standards of ‘a reasonable member of the Australian community’.

-The motion was defeated and the section remained unchanged.
+The motion was defeated, and the section remained unchanged.